49ers' Raheem Mostert out eight weeks with torn knee cartilage

 - Oops!Something went wrong.Please try again later.

-49ers' Mostert to IR, out eight weeks with torn knee cartilage originally appeared on NBC Sports Bayarea
+49ers' Mostert to IR, out eight weeks with torn knee cartilage originally appeared on NBC Sports Northwest

 Running back Raheem Mostert is expected to miss half the season after sustaining a knee injury early in the first quarter of the 49ers’ season opener Sunday against the Detroit Lions.